Multimodal learning with graphs: Multimodal Graph Learning in Natural Sciences

-MGL applied to chemistry focus on understanding intra- and inter-molecular properties of interest.
-MGL has led to progress in predicting molecular properties from basic molecular structure.
-These models perform message passing on molecular graphs where nodes are atoms and edges are bonds \cite{pmlr-v70-gilmer17a, klicpera2020directional, jorgensen2018neural, klicpera2021directional,liu2021fast, john2020orgo}.
-Present efforts effectively incorporate 3D spatial molecular information in addition to 2D molecular information, and when this information may not be readily available \cite{klicpera2020directional, klicpera2021directional, liu2021fast}, incorporate stereo-chemistry into the aggregation function of message passing \cite{pattanaik2020message}.
-View molecules as collections of substructures in addition to granular atom representation \cite{fey2020hierarchical}.
+In chemistry, MGL methods can predict intra- and inter-molecular properties from the primary molecular structure by performing message passing on molecular graphs of atoms linked by bonds \cite{pmlr-v70-gilmer17a, klicpera2020directional, jorgensen2018neural, klicpera2021directional,liu2021fast, john2020orgo}.
+Present efforts incorporate 3D spatial molecular information in addition to 2D molecular details.
+When this information is unavailable, the MGL methods~\cite{klicpera2020directional, klicpera2021directional, liu2021fast} consider stereo-chemistry to aggregate neural messages \cite{pattanaik2020message} and model molecules as sets of chemical substructures in addition to granular atom representations~\cite{fey2020hierarchical}.

 Stereoisomers are molecules with the same graph connectivity but different spatial arrangements~\cite{pattanaik2020message}.
 Aggregation functions in molecular graphs aggregate the same regardless of the orientation of atoms in three-dimensional space.
-This can lead to lower prediction accuracy, as stereoisomers can have different properties~\cite{ariens1986chiral}.
-The permutation (PERM) and permutation-concatenation (PERM-CAT) aggregation schemes~\cite{pattanaik2020message} address this issue by updating each atom in a chiral group via a weighted sum of every permutation of its respective chiral group.
-Though the identity of the neighbors is the same in every permutation, the spatial arrangement is different.
-By weighing each permutation, PERM and PERM-CAT modify how the underlying model propagates information to encode this inductive bias.
+This can lead to poor performance, as stereoisomers can have different properties~\cite{ariens1986chiral}.
+To mitigate this issue, permutation (PERM) and permutation-concatenation (PERM-CAT) aggregation~\cite{pattanaik2020message} update every atom in a chiral group via a weighted sum of every permutation of its respective chiral group.
+Though the identity of the neighbors is the same in every permutation, the spatial arrangement varies.
+By weighing each permutation, PERM and PERM-CAT encode this inductive bias by modifying how information is propagated in the underlying graph (MGL Component 3).